 This is the program to sign up for if your dog is very strong willed or you’re looking for off-leash reliability.
 This program gets your dog to want to start packing up with their handlers.
 Your dog will master all of the basic obedience commands and we’ll implement an at home routine for your dog that creates harmony in the home.
 We teach you how to be your dogs leader, how to change your dogs default mode from aroused to calm, and their prey drive to pack drive.
 The E-collar work includes 100% reliable recall off-leash, a solid down stay, solid sit stay, solid place command, perfect heeling and teaching the dog right and wrong behaviors in the home.

 When you pick up your dog we have a 3 hour take home session to set you up for success.
 This program also includes a 1 day brush up back with Rhonda or a 2 hour in-home training scheduled at your convenience.
-We provide hand outs with lots of information and the cost also includes your evaluation fee should you come to Vermont Dog Socials, LLC.
+We provide hand outs with lots of information.

 Includes an Educator E Collar

 $1995 (At our facility, Fort Ethan Allen, Colchester, VT 05446)

 The “My Buddy” Dog Training Package

 4 day Board & Train